Year after year, I ask myself: Why?

 Back at it again, calling in you up at 5AM

 In the six years since Modern Vampires of the City and Rostam’s exit from the band, I was pretty worried that the new Vampire weekend album wouldn’t have the same charm and sense of fun that the earlier ones did.
 It’s not what I was expecting, but I can say at least that I was wrong on that front.
 Charming duets with the ladies of Haim, John Prine-esque porch-sittin’ acoustic ditties, silly jam songs.
 It’s a mixed bag for sure, but it’s certainly got a ton of great content on it.

 This Life stands tall as a centerpiece of it all.

-Maybe I'm slightly disappointed that the album name "Father of the Bride" wasn't implying that Quincy Jones would help produce or something along those lines (he's Ezra Koenig's long-time partner Rashida Jones' father).
+Maybe I’m slightly disappointed that the album name “Father of the Bride” wasn’t implying that Quincy Jones (father of Ezra Koenig’s long-time partner Rashida Jones) would help produce or something along those lines.
 Still hoping on that one.

 2. Better Oblivion Community Center - Dylan Thomas

 If it’s not clear by the rest of the list, I love having artists that I’d previously written off revive my interest.
 Quite honestly, for all the names I expected on this list for 2019, Conor Oberst (of Bright Eyes fame) was probably the last.
 But this year, him and Phoebe Bridgers teamed up to make Better Oblivion Community Center, which turned out to be one of my favorites of the year.
 It’s the type of album you can imagine buying a physical copy of just because you want to spin it enough times to where it fits like an old sweater.
 It’s great stuff, and this was definitely the highlight.